 teachers and entire schools

-… and helped my own kids through their teens, with our love still strong.
+… and helped my own kids get through their teens with their bodies, their spirits and our love intact.

 Here are the three most valuable things I’ve learned,